Arzaroth/HearthPacks/README.md

 schema==0.4.0
 ```

 Dependencies can be installed with the following command:
 ```
 > pip install -r requirements.txt
 ```

+If you want to use the GUI, you mush also install PyQt5

 Basic usage: python HearthPacks.py